Dupo Root Canal Therapy and Treatment

 Despite being a universally feared dental treatment, root canal therapy is a fairly painless way to save your natural tooth when the inner part, or pulp, is infected.
 Although there are many simple ways to restore your smile when missing a tooth, losing a tooth to tooth decay or disease is a painful and costly way to do it.

-At Affordable Dental of Illinois, our team is experienced in saving diseased teeth using root canal treatments.
+At Affordable Dental Center, our team is experienced in saving diseased teeth using root canal treatments.
 Our mission, apart from keeping your oral health in top standing, is to remove the stigma that root canals are much more complicated and painful than other restorative dental services, such as a filling or a tooth extraction.
 Here is some information about why you would need root canal therapy and what the actual procedure involves.

 In Which Cases Is a Root Canal Used?